zeeshan031995/COVID-19-New-Dashboard/README.md

 # This app will help users understand the severity of Covid-19 around the world and how different countries are handling the situation.
 As the Daashboard provide a comprehensive understanding of the global COVID-19 Case counts and deaths.

 - The dashboard will also graph the number of cases for the User as that will provide a visual cue for the end user to better under the Covid-19 Curve.

+- The Dashboard will also graph the number of Recoveries for the end users to see if the recoveries are outpacing the cases within a specific country

+-